fwalker95/fwalker95/README.md

 ### Hi there 👋

+This is the first version of my profile.
+Gonna update this further.

+Projects currently working on:

+- User Reported Psyhadelic Experience Analysis ✨✨✨
+- etc
+- etc
+- etc...
 <!--
 **fwalker95/fwalker95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.